The mad rush to buy holiday gifts has begun. We have been getting bombarded with emails and commercials about Black Friday and Cyber Monday.

 Stop.
 Take a mindful deep breath.
 There is more to the holiday season than shopping, spending, and stressing.
 Why not gather your family together for some holiday volunteer opportunities?

 This special day is focused on giving.
 Giving Tuesday is a global day for sending charitable donations to organizations of your choice.
 This social media campaign was initiated in 2012 by the cultural center 92nd Street Y in New York City in partnership with the United Nations Foundation.
 Tens of thousands of nonprofits, businesses, civic organizations, and individuals from nearly 100 countries come together to make real change happen in their communities and around the world.

 Celebrated on the Tuesday following Thanksgiving (in the U.S.) and the widely recognized shopping events Black Friday and Cyber Monday, Giving Tuesday kicks off the charitable season, when many focus on their holiday and end-of-year giving.
 Since it began, Giving Tuesday has become a movement that celebrates and supports giving and philanthropy.

 It is so wonderful that this day has been created to highlight the importance of charitable donations for organizations supporting those in need.
 Giving Tuesday is responsible for increasing online donations by 470 percent!

-How To Celebrate As A Family
+How To Celebrate With Family Volunteer Opportunities

 As parents, we can use this opportunity to teach our children about the importance of giving and helping others.
 Here are some ways your family can celebrate Giving Tuesday: